 Upskilling is the process of continually educating team members by reinforcing learned skills and teaching new ones that either relate to their current position or a potential future one.
 Your dedication to helping team members learn more keeps them engaged and boosts their productivity as they improve at the tasks they do every day.

 Your goal is to ensure that when your team members are ready to seek a new position that better reflects their experience or desired interests, they look within your organization rather than elsewhere.
 Creating a dedicated upskilling strategy will encourage them to stick with the company that gave them the education to move forwards and upwards in the first place.
-Thus, employee retention is improved as productivity increases.
+Thus, employee engagement is improved as productivity increases.

 Statistics reveal how important upskilling is: 94% of respondents to a LinkedIn Learning Report would stay with a company longer if they invested in staff development such as career coaching, training, and education opportunities.
 Similarly, 93% of millennial and Gen-Z workers expect employers to provide learning opportunities.
 The oldest millennials are approaching 40, which means the millennial/Gen-Z demographic may be most of your workforce.
 Time flies!